This post may contain affiliate links. See our affiliate disclaimer here.

-Last year, Heath and I joined Michelle’s course on affiliate marketing, aptly named Making Sense of Affiliate Marketing.
+A few years ago, Heath and I joined Michelle’s course on affiliate marketing, aptly named Making Sense of Affiliate Marketing.
 Affiliates are the easiest way for bloggers to make passive income.
+BTW:

 Affiliate marketing (Noun): a marketing arrangement by which an online retailer pays a commission to an external website for sales generated from its referrals.

 When we first joined the course, we were making about $20/month in affiliate income from our blog.
 And it was literally all from one blog post about Passport America.
-(And I’ll be damned if that $20 wasn’t the best feeling in the world!)
+(And that $20 was the best feeling in the world!)

 After joining Michelle’s course and learning so. stinking. much. my head could explode, we finally had a plan for how we could make affiliate income from our blog.

-I obviously can’t tell you everything she teaches in the course, but I can say that Michelle gives solid advice.
+I can’t tell you everything she teaches in the course (that would take hours), but I can say that Michelle gives solid advice.

 To start with, she taught me that I needed to increase my web traffic and not be afraid to share more affiliate links, with the caveat that the affiliate links be only for products that would be valuable to people my community.
-Like I said, at the time our only affiliate account was with Passport America, a product we use constantly on the road (which saved us $90 this week alone in lodging costs).
+Like I said, at the time our only affiliate account was with Passport America, a product we use constantly on the road.

-We started focusing on recommended strategies for growing our traffic and offering our affiliate link more often.
-The results speak for themselves:
+We started focusing on recommended strategies for growing our traffic, building our email list, and offering our affiliate links more often.

 If the idea of affiliate marketing is overwhelming and you don’t know where to start, as part of the course, Michelle even lists out 80+ companies with affiliate programs that you can join today.